 Consider offering opportunities for face-to-face support or training with your high priority customers.
 By going the extra mile for select customers, you’ll show you’re invested in customers’ success and happiness, paving the way for increased retention and upselling.

 Customer appreciation events, training sessions, feedback sessions, beta testing sessions…options abound on what to cover during these in-person meetings.
-Whatever you choose, aim to get feedback that customers wouldn’t otherwise share over the phone or email — sixty-nine percent of people prefer sharing important information face to face, rather than over email.
+Whatever you choose, aim to get feedback that customers wouldn’t otherwise share over the phone or email in your in-person meetings.

 These meetings will help you form stronger relationships with customers, increasing their brand loyalty and lowering churn rates.
 They’ll also arm you with candid information which you can leverage to improve your product.